Mean-Field Liquidation Games with Market Drop-out: The Model

 For the MFG ($\delta = 0$) the system \eqref{eq:FBODE} reduces to the forward-backward system that results from an application of Pontryagin's maximum principle to the candidate Hamiltonian.
-The following proposition verifies that in this case the admissible strategy $\xi^{0, x, \mu}$ solves the representative player problem {\sl if the aggregate trading rate does not change sign.}
+The following proposition verifies that {\sl if the aggregate trading rate does not change sign} the admissible strategy $\xi^{0, x, \mu}$ solves the representative player's problem.

 The verification result is key to our equilibrium analysis for at least two reasons.
 First, it motivates the fixed-point equation \eqref{mu*}.
 Second, we prove in Section 3 that the fixed-point equation reduces to a complex integral equation that seems difficult to solve.
 From the verification result we expect the solutions to the equation to not change sign, which motivates an important a priori estimate that substantially simplifies the analysis that follows.